chrpow/fvtt-token-action-hud-shadowdark/readme.md

 - Add your own macros, journal entries and roll table compendiums.

 # Planned Features
-- Access inventory and manage torches from the HUD.
+- Manage torches from the HUD.
-- Add icons to actions.
 - Full localization to languages supported by the FoundryVTT system.
 - Add utilities group.
 - Add support for selecting multiple tokens (group ability checks)
-- Modularize code to accomodate for spells higher than tier 2 (not implemented in the game system yet.

 # Installation